iracingreports/discordbot.iracingreports.com/index.md

 Typing `!help` in the channel will have the bot private message you with a breif explanation of all the available commands.

+A full [User Guide](https://iracingreports.com/static/iRacing_Reports_bot_commands.pdf) document is available for further information on all of the commands and options available.

 You can [check out screenshots](screenshots.html) of the output from some of the other commands.

 ## Adding the bot to your Discord